kafu77/Practical_Application_III-UC-Berkeley/README.md

 ##Engineering features:

 Using the bank information features, an encoding data transformation has been applied.
 The transformation tools are imported from the machine learning package called a scikit learn.
 A OneHotEncoder has been used to the 'job','marital','default','housing','loan','contact','month','day_of_week’, and 'poutcome' attributes.
 The 'education' data set has been encoded by Oridinal Encoder.
 Then, a pipeline has been prepared for each classifier.
 The K Nearest Neighbor, Decision tree, and Support Vector Machine pipeline includes transformer and model, but the Logistic Regression pipeline have an extractor on top of the transformer and model.
+Finally, the data prepared into X and y data set.
+X has all features and y has the desired target.
+The data then splits into train and test data set by using a tool from the scikit learning preprocessing tools.

+##Baseline Model:

+The baseline model is simple model that acts as a comparison.
+Moreover, the baseline model should be based on the dataset to create the actual model.
+It helps to compare the complex model result.
+With the baseline model, we could assess whether we need a complex model or the simple one already working for the business.
+There are two categories to calculate the baseline model, either use a Simple Baseline Model or Machine Learning Baseline Model.
+A dummy classifier froim the scikit learning packages are used to gererated a baseline results.
+A different result of metrics based on the different dummy classifier strategy has been generated.
+Since the class of the data set are nor balnce, a stratified strategy is suitable for imbalanced data as it reflects the actual distribution.
+The accuracy of the dummy classifier is  0.805778101480942.
+Therefore this accuracy result is used as a benchmark for our complex models.